How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 On-demand Performance

-Cold propellant from fuel tanks may be directly injected into the exhaust nozzle for higher acceleration, lower specific impulse thrust in engines equipped with afterburners.
-Practically, this is limited to strike craft, SSTOs, and sometimes corvettes and frigates, as larger vessels with significant dry mass do not see much benefit.
-Onboard propellant reserves are necessary for any voidcraft to break orbit.
+Cold propellant may be directly injected into an exhaust nozzle for higher acceleration, lower specific impulse thrust in engines equipped with afterburners.
+Practically, this is limited to voidcraft and their thermal arcjets, but is sometimes seen on corvettes and frigates.
+Onboard propellant reserves are necessary for any voidcraft to reach or break orbit, much less maneuver in a vacuum.
+These propellant reserves may be internal to the fuselage and/or provided by external drop tanks.

 Heat Dissipation

-Every fusion reactor from microfusion to the largest shear drive produces enormous amounts of heat in any ordinary operating condition.
-Thermal radiation measured in the high gigawatt to terawatt range makes stealth impossible outside a full reactor shutdown.
-Heat dissipation is particularly troublesome for vessels running active energy weapons.
+Every conceivable reactor from microfusion to the largest shear drive produces extreme heat while active.
+Fusion thrusters create even more.
+Thermal radiation measured in the gigawatt and even terawatt range makes stealth impossible outside a full reactor shutdown, and this heat takes quite some time to radiate away.
+Active heat dissipation is evermore troublesome when energy weapons are in play.

-The extreme thermal properties of shear drives in particular make them a hazard to nearby ships in the exhaust cone.
-If the engine exhaust were precisely directed at short range, it would make an excellent weapon.
+The extreme thermal output of shear drives makes them a hazard to nearby ships in the exhaust cone.
+As the Novani proved with their plasma weaponry, if the engine exhaust of a shear drive can be precisely directed in short range combat, it makes an excellent weapon.